FMPs for Prescribed Fire Workshop

 By the end of this three-day course, participants will be able to:

-Understand the purpose and scope of a Fuels Management Prescription (FMP) as it supports prescribed fire.
+Understand the purpose and scope of a Fuels Management Prescription (FMP)

 Course Highlights